jkotests/watirways/manuscript/locator/locator_basics-attribute.md

 #=> "Custom Attribute 2"
 ~~~~~~~~

-Xpath is similar to css-locators, however the attribute name must be prefixed with an at symbol (@):
+XPath is similar to CSS-locators, however the attribute name must be prefixed with an at symbol (@):

 {lang="ruby"}
 ~~~~~~~~